Published in “Tapestry of Tales and Poetry” by the Writers of Brant. 2025

 &&&

-“That was quite the night,” the neighbour from 207 told the new arrival moving into 206.
-“He was a quiet sort.
-Hardly saw him, friendly, but didn’t say much.
-Anyway, I’m sitting there watching ‘Crazy Rich Asians’ – do you like that show?
+“That was quite the night,” Neighbour 207 told New Neighbour 206.
+“He was a friendly sort, but didn’t say much.
+Anyway, I’m watching ‘Crazy Rich Asians’ – do you like that show?
 I love it.
-Anyhow…this screaming comes from 206….and it was…well, I never heard screaming like that before.
-It was like from a horror movie!
-I’m not afraid to tell you, I was scared…that screaming was…it was terrifying!
-I heard sirens and I knew they were coming to 206.
-I peeked out and saw them break into his apartment.
-He was screaming at them: ‘go away go away…I’ll be awake soon…don’t you see the giant finger?
-It’s right there – oh my god, how can you not see it? god help us all!’
-I couldn’t help myself.
-I left my apartment and peeked into 206.
-I saw him shaking and pointing at his balcony door screaming: ‘it’s only a dream, do you see it?
+Anyhow…this screaming comes from 206….and it was…I never heard screaming like that before.
+It was like something from a horror movie!
+I’m not afraid to tell you, I was scared…it was terrifying!
+I heard sirens, and I knew they were coming to 206.
+I saw them break into his apartment, and I couldn’t help myself.
+I peeked into 206 and saw him shaking, pointing to the balcony door and screaming, ‘Don’t you see it?
 The giant finger?
-There there…” he was pointing towards the door.
+It’s right there.
+He was tailgating me!
+The finger!
+The finger!’
 It was crazy!
 Never seen anything like it.
 Don’t want to ever again!
-I heard later he was hallucinating that a 150-foot giant was in our backyard and its finger was stuck in his door.
+I heard he was hallucinating that a 150-foot giant was in our backyard, and its finger was stuck in his balcony door.
 The giant was also a unicyclist and a tailgater!
-Imagine that.”
+Imagine that!”

-Completed: December 26, 2018
+December 26, 2018